markovmodel/molPX/doc/source/index.rst

 Download and Install
 =====================

-At the moment, cloning or downloading the `source from github <https://github.com/gph82/projection_explorer>`_ is the only option to get molpx.
-After that, just cd to the directory ``projection explorer`` and issue
+At the moment, cloning or downloading the `source from github <https://github.com/markovmodel/molPX>`_ is the only option to get molPX.
+After that, just cd to the directory `projection explorer` and issue

     >>> python setup.py install